 For many people, PTSD is a daily part of life, but you can use positive coping strategies such as these to improve the overall quality of life and enjoy better sleep.

 - Keep a journal.
 This is a productive way of self-monitoring, allowing you to express your stress and anxiety.
-You can then later track these feelings to see its impact on your insomnia.
+You can then later track these feelings to see their impact on your insomnia.

 - Indulge in hobbies.
 The purpose of a hobby is two-fold: it serves as both a stress reliever and a positive distraction technique.
-By removing the mental thought process from the equation, it gives you less time to focus on your stress, while giving you the opportunity to enjoy a fun activity, like painting or fishing.
+Removing the thought process from the equation gives you less time to focus on your stress while allowing you to enjoy a fun activity like painting or fishing.

 Sometimes, turning your room into a more sleep-friendly environment can be all the help you need.
 These are some tips to make your bedroom a more comfortable and relaxing space for a deep slumber.

 - Add some plants.
-There are some natural plants that are known not only to promote sleep but can actually improve it, too.
+Some natural plants are known not only to promote sleep but can actually improve it, too.
 Lavender is one of the most popular sleep aids, but jasmine, aloe vera, gardenia, and even spider plants can all help you sleep more soundly.

 - Lower the room temperature.
 Cooler temperatures can help you find longer and deeper sleep.
 You can drop the temperature a few degrees in your home by either adding a fan or lowering the air conditioner before bed, whatever makes the most sense for your space.